-Supertanker captain Marco Silvestri is called back urgently to Paris.
-His sister Sandra is desperate - her husband has committed suicide, the family business has gone under, her daughter is spiralling downwards.
-Sandra holds powerful businessman Edouard Laporte responsible.
-Marco moves into the building where Laporte has installed his mistress and her son.
-But he hasn't planned for Sandra's secrets, which muddy the waters...Written by
+Supertanker captain Marco is called back urgently to Paris.
+His sister Sandra is desperate - her husband has committed suicide, the family business has gone under, her daughter, Justine is spiralling downwards.
+She holds powerful businessman Edouard Laporte responsible.
+Marco moves into the building where Laporte has installed his wife and her son.
+But he hasn't planned for Sandra's secrets, which muddy the waters.Written by

 22 of 27 people found this review helpful.